-32.2.3 BehaviorConstraintInternalBinding (from BehaviorDescription) {abstract}
+30.2.3 BehaviorConstraintInternalBinding (from BehaviorDescription) {abstract}

 BehaviorConstraintInternalBinding is the modeling construct for the declaration of parameters to be shared by the parts (i.e. behavior constraint prototypes) of a behavior constraint type.
 In other words, a behavior constraint type uses such parameters to bind the parameters of its parts (BehaviorConstraintType.part:BehaviorConstraintPrototype.instantiationVariable).
-For such a binding, the declarations of prototype instantiation

-(BehaviorConstraintType.part:BehaviorConstraintPrototype.instantiationVariable) refer directly to the part binding parameters of the instantiation context
+For such prototype declarations bindina. the of instantiation (BehaviorConstraintType.part:BehaviorConstraintPrototype.instantiationVariable) refer directly to binding parameters of the instantiation context part (BehaviorConstraintType.partBindingParameter)

-(BehaviorConstraintType.partBindingParameter)

-Each binding parameter can have a structural correspondence

-(bindingThroughFunctionConnector, bindingThroughClampConnector, bindingThrough-LogicalBus, or bindingThrough-HardwareConnector), stating the structural channels through which the binding takes place.
+Each binding parameter can have a structural correspondence (bindingThroughFunctionConnector, bindingThroughClampConnector, bindingThrough-LogicalBus, or bindingThrough-HardwareConnector), stating the structural channels through which the binding takes place.